Caty2k/Practice-webdev/README.md

 # Practice-webdev
-This repositroy is made for myself to practice and it is available for anyone.
+This repository is made for myself to practice and it is available for anyone.